MertGunducMA/GNC_MA/README.md

 ![iq](docs/imgs/MA.jpeg)

-This package is forked by Intellegent Quads github page.
+This package is forked from Intellegent Quads github page.
 It contains a collection of software designed to develop GNC features for drones produced by MAlloy Aeronautics.

 ---